 COVID-19 vaccines reduce the likelihood that you’ll get and be able to spread COVID-19.

-But if you’re infected with the Delta variant, you can spread the virus to others, whether you’re vaccinated or not.
+But if you’re infected with a very contagious variant, you can spread the virus to others, whether you’re vaccinated or not.

 Do I need to get a COVID-19 vaccine if I’ve already had COVID-19?